Harpur College of Arts and Sciences - Undergraduate Information

 Binghamton University considers 12 credits a full-time course load.
 However, Harpur College students typically enroll in 16-18 credits per semester.
 Students may register for up to 18 academic credits without review.

-On the fifth day of the first week of the semester, students with a Binghamton cumulative GPA of 3.3 or higher may register for up to 22 academic credits.
+During the first week of the semester, Harpur College will announce when students with a Binghamton cumulative GPA of 3.3 or higher may register for up to 22 academic credits.
 In addition, any student may register for two additional credits of OUT, MUSP or THEP.
 Students who are declared majors in Harpur College and another college or school (Watson School of Engineering, School of Management, Decker School of Nursing, College of Community and Public Affairs) must submit an overload form.
 Forms are available on the Harpur Advising website.